amitgiri0001/gogo/Notes.md

 # Go
 - It is not an object oriented language.
+- GO is a pass by value language.

 # Conventions
 - Use of **`this` or `self` is not a good** practice.
 It is technically correct though.